-Jalan Besar has a lot of cool Food & Beverage kids.
+Jalan Besar has a lot of cool new Food & Beverage kids.
 Newbie Seven & Ate is one of them.
 They love food and puns, but mainly food.

 Taking over the space from Bao Makers, Seven & Ate is an all-day gastro pub which serves decadent sandwiches, burgers and quiona bowls.